Decision boundary

 Decision receipt

-Every evaluation returns a cryptographic receipt that binds the verdict to the exact policy snapshot used:integrity_hash covers the context, decision, and snapshot, making the result independently verifiable.
+Every evaluation returns a cryptographic receipt that binds the verdict to the exact policy snapshot used:integrity_hash (SHA-256) covers the context, decision, and snapshot in canonical JSON, making the result independently verifiable.
+When a signing key is configured, MeshQu signs the integrity hash with Ed25519.
+Auditors can verify receipts using the public key alone — no shared secret is needed.
+The signature_kid identifies which key signed the receipt, supporting key rotation.

 Violation